netdata/netdata/collectors/python.d.plugin/mysql/README.md

   port     : 9000
 ```

-If no configuration is given, module will attempt to connect to mysql server via unix socket at
+If no configuration is given, the module will attempt to connect to MySQL server via a unix socket at
 `/var/run/mysqld/mysqld.sock` without password and with username `root`.

 `userstats` graph works only if you enable such plugin in MariaDB server and set proper mysql priviliges (SUPER or